M7OCM/mono890/README.md

 - **Because the original firmware design never had a way to identify/recognise settings: modulation, power and bandwidth - if saving an AM frequency manually via the radio keyboard when downloaded to Chirp it will default to FM.**

+**Update this is fixed in Revision 3, just testing before release - M7OCM 23 September 26**

 - **This is NOT a bug.** It's a actually a limitation of the original design as it was never envisaged that anything other than FM would be used, likewise AM band was hard coded to 108-136 MHz.
 Custom firmware is way more flexible, but just be aware and change parameters in Chirp.
 Once saved in Chirp they remain unchanged and upload/download as expected. **This is only applicable to manually entered and saved to radio scenarios.**

 **Older news and a rant!**